SimDoc: Topic Sequence Alignment based Document Similarity Framework: Approach

-The Topic-Model Learner module receives a training document corpus, and encodes each training document into a $n$-dimensional vector $[p_1 , \ p_2, \ p_3 \ ...p_n]$.
-Here $n$ represents the number of topics in the trained LDA model and each value $p_i$ represents the probability of the document to have $i^{th}$ topic.
-After the trained model is generated, it is then used by the Topic-Sequence Inferencer to represent a given document as a \textit{sequence} of latent topics using the vector representation of documents and a word-to-topic inverted index.
+We begin by training the \textit{Topic-Model Learner}, which uses an LDA topic model to map every document $D_i$ in our training corpus to an $n$-dimensional vector space, such that $D_i = [ p_1, p_2, p_3,..., p_n]$.
+Here, $n$ represents the number of topics in the trained LDA model and each value $p_i$ represents the probability of the document to have $i^{th}$ topic.
+Once this process is complete, the \textit{Topic-Sequence Inferencer} transforms the target documents $D_a, D_b$ (the documents between which we intend to compute our similarity score) to a \textit{sequence} of latent topics.
+This transformation is done using an invert topic-word distribution index described in Section~\ref{ldamod}.

-To compute similarity between two documents, their corresponding topic-sequence representations are fed into the Sentence-level Similarity Scorer, which uses an adaptation of Smith-Waterman alignment algorithm (discussed in section 3.3).
-For every mismatch during alignment computation, the algorithm uses Token-level Similarity scorer as a novel compensation computing module that helps to evaluate the degree of mismatch between two topics.
-It uses cosine similarity between topic-to-vec representation of every topic, where topic-to-vec is the average word-embedding (i.e.~a high-dimensional vector represention ~\cite{pennington2014glove}) of top-k most probable words in that topic.

-After similarity is computed between a pair of topic sub-sequence (i.e.~pair of sentences from the two documents), the Document-level Similarity Scorer finally computes the similarity at the document level, by applying the same proposed alignment algorithm (as explained in Sec~\ref{swalgo}) by representing documents as \textit{topic sequence segments}, where every segment represents its corresponding sentence.
-The compensation during mismatch of two topic-sequence-segments is calculated by the pre-computed sentence-to-sentence similarity done by Sentence-level Similarity Scorer.
+Thereafter, the \textit{Sentence-Level Similarity Scorer} computes the semantic similarity between sentences (from the two documents) using a modified version of Smith-Waterman Algorithm (Section \ref{swalgo}).
+The alignment penalties/scores of this algorithm use a novel topic-topic similarity matrix (computed by the \textit{Token-Level Similarity Scorer}), reflecting the mismatch between the topics in a semantically accurate manner.

+For the final part of our process, we represent every document $D_a$ as $D_a = \langle s_{1;a}, s_{2;a},... s_{m;a}\rangle$, where $m$ is the number of sentences in $D_a$, and $s_{j;a}$ is the $j^{th}$ topic-sequence segment corresponding to the $j^{th}$ sentence in $D_a$ (See Section~\ref{sent2sent}).
+Using the result of \textit{Sentence-Level Similarity Scorer} as a scoring matrix (which represents the semantic similarity between these sentences), we apply the same sequence alignment algorithm over the $D_a, D_b$ document pairs, to compute the final similarity score.

+Figure~\ref{fig:architecture} depicts the aforementioned process.
+In the following subsections, we describe the functioning of the different modules of SimDoc in detail.